Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the SSMS Object Explorer, the context menu for Databases is displayed and Restore Database is highlighted.](media/ssms-databases-restore.png "SSMS Object Explorer")

-10. You will now restore the `TailspinToys` database using the downloaded `TailspinToys.bak` file.
+10. You will now restore the `TailspinToys` (your database name) database using the downloaded `TailspinToys.bak` file.
 On the **General** page of the Restore Database dialog, select **Device** under Source, and then select the Browse (...) button to the right of the Device box.

     ![Under Source in the Restore Database dialog, Device is selected and highlighted, and the Browse button is highlighted.](media/ssms-restore-database-source.png "Restore Database source")